abu-sufian015/hr-project/README.md

 # hr-project
-### This project used based on customer and requirement ,used tools like powe-BI.
+### This project used based on customer requirement ,used tools like powe-BI.

 #### Project requirements